Light, flaky and golden, this recipe is a keeper! Make amazing tea biscuits even if you're a beginner baker with this hard-to-fail recipe.

 Storing and freezing

-What do you eat with tea biscuits
+What can you eat with tea biscuits

 Caponata with no tomatoes